The structure of a Personal Statement is important, but without well-written prose, the structure is irrelevant.

 - Personal attributes

-What you SHOULDN’T include in the main body (or anywhere!)
+What you shouldn’t include in your Personal Statement main body (or anywhere!)

 - Long complicated sentences